Sales Funnels And Landing Pages

 - Local residents looking for things to do

-These visitors don’t follow a linear funnel.
+Visitors do not follow a linear funnel.
 They bounce between attractions, events, lodging, dining, and itineraries.
 Each page must act as a micro-funnel that:

 - Captures interest